ekondrashev/python-dead-links/README.md

 # Step 1
 Please suggest a PR with
 1. a python script implementing the below contract
-2. a test verifying system output produced by the script is correct.
+2. a test verifying standard output produced by the script is correct

-2.1 hint: the test should call the script catching the output and verifying its correctness asseting against some constant expected value
+*hint: the test should call the script, catching std output and verifying its correctness by asseting against some constant expected value*

 # Python dead links